From its humble beginnings as an agricultural community to its stronghold on retail, Costa Mesa is a must see while in

 The Segerstrom Center for the Arts is the permanent home to Pacific Symphony, Philharmonic Society of Orange County, and the Pacific Chorale.
 If you are coming here to enjoy the performances offered, be sure to also visit the Julianne and George Argyros Plaza which features restaurants, picnic areas, and a permanent stage to continue your experience outdoors.

 If you are in Costa Mesa don’t miss out on this truly remarkable experience that is suitable for the whole family.
-600 Town Center Drive
+600 Town Center Drive, Costa Mesa

 The LAB Anti-Mall

 The Little American Business, AKA The LAB, is a modern-styled, indoor/outdoor retail and dining hub in the middle of Costa Mesa.
 More than 25 years ago, The Lab set out to make a place for the little guy in this retail hub, now the LAB Anti-Mall features over nine stores, nine eateries, a barber shop and a record store.
 In a place like Orange County where South Coast Plaza and other high-end shopping are so well known and frequented, the LAB is a great place for the smaller businesses to thrive.
 And just across the street, The CAMP is a unique, eco-friendly retail and dining campus that blends seamlessly with The LAB.

-If you are looking to express your artsy side and bring it home, be sure to check out A Store at The LAB where you can find quirky pieces for the painter, writer, or artist in your life.
+If you are looking to express your artsy side and bring it home, The LAB is where you can find quirky pieces for the painter, writer, or artist in your life.
 If you’re not looking to shop, grab a bite to eat at Bootleggers and get a jolt of joe at Nook Coffee.
-2930 Bristol Street
+2930 Bristol Street, Costa Mesa

 If you are looking for a casual, tasty dining experience then look no further than Taco Maria.
 Voted number three of 101 best Restaurants in 2019 by the LA Times, Taco Maria offers artisan Mexican cuisine with a Southern California twist.
 Chef Carlos Salgado opened Taco Maria in 2013 with the mission to bring his Mexican heritage to the table all while using the best ingredients possible.